-This "An analysis on the enforcement of laws against child labour in Uganda as a form of child abuse" was carried out in Uganda with specific aims of examining the impact of child labour on the children in Makindye Division within Kampala District.
-The major focus was on finding the gravity of this issue of child labour and how it has affected minors who reside in Makindye Division within Kampala District.
+This "A Critical analysis on the enforcement of laws against child labour in Uganda as a form of child abuse" was carried out in Uganda with specific aims of examining the impact of child labour on the children in Kampala District.
+The major focus was on finding the gravity of this issue of child labour and how it has affected minors who reside in Kampala District.
 It also aimed at identifying existing interventions geared towards eliminating child labour and any cross cutting issues with the study area.
 The study helped to develop strategies to mitigate the bad effects of child labour as a means of preventing child exploitation.
 I designed a descriptive study during the research which was obtained from both primary and secondary sources.